ArwaAlqhtani/kidney_disease_prediction/README.md

 The result shows the logistic regression model is the best with AUC 98%

-And now we have the experience to use the knowledge i had from this course to apply it to any real-world problem.
+And now i  have the experience to use the knowledge i had from this course to apply it to any real-world problem.